Signal-K/manuscript/content/Base.md

  1. Mission matching
  2. Better light curves
  3. Star types -> insert into narrative properly
- 4. Planet types & stats -> evaluation & narrative insertion
+ 4. Planet types & stats -> evaluation & narrative insertion.
+Different base planet types
  5. Character design screen -> animations/object components
  6. Compare narrative points with December megadoc
  7. Content descriptions (specifically for anomalies).
 What other data/content needs to be added?
- 8. Determine navigation system/methodologies
+ 8. Determine navigation system/methodologies, including waypoints (globular clusters?)
  9. Improve resource allocation formulae
  10. Interface similar to the `/explore` route for deploying structures and interacting with them (static & stationary types)
  11. Asset inheritance -> probe droids, satellites, structures, etc
  12. Better 'galaxy map'
- 13.
+ 13. Starter missions
+ 14. Map existing user flow in V1, current drafts of V2, and plan for what the production fow should be
+ 15. Determine formula for community events (aka data days)
+ 16.

 (and then split these up)

+# V3 ideas
+1. Can we integrate with achievements like on Google Play? (this would require development of a native app)